 Insecure.
 Overwhelmed.
 Lacking confidence.
 Exasperated.

 These feelings and more plague a mom’s heart to distraction.
 It so often seems like the enemy of our souls knows exactly where to pierce us.
 In the end, we feel less than and can become paralyzed in the face of important decisions like choosing what type of schooling to give our children, deciding at what age to address a persistent thumb-sucking issue, or if, how and when to introduce a cell phone.
 These are all tough calls to make!

 When I was a young mom, still reeling from a whirlwind delivery experience that was not without some medical drama, a wise friend comforted me in a moment of raging self-doubt.
 I don’t remember her exact words, but she said something like…

 Who made you your son’s mom?
 God did.
 Does He make mistakes?
 No, so what are you so worried about?
 You are enough and He will give you everything you need.
 (2 Corinthians 9:8)

 I still tear up thinking about that kind and tender advice.

 Now I generously dish out those same words to any mom in crisis God puts in my path.
 Maybe you’ve been on the receiving end of it?
 Or maybe you’ve learned to say it to yourself – I know I have.
 Out loud, even.

 Once you’ve done that, organize your thoughts and seek out what you need.
-Maybe it’s the advice of an older, wiser mom you know.
+Maybe it’s the counsel of a more experienced mom you know.
 Maybe it’s knowledge about a particular issue.
 Maybe it’s quieting yourself and seeking the Lord’s guidance through prayer.